 Xiabanliao is one of the many wonderful stops on our travel: Explore the distinctive Tulou(Earthen Structure)

 The ancient Hakka village of Taxia, tucked away in the lush green mountains of Fujian, is one of the oldest and most spectacular villages China has to offer.
-It is located in a valley just west of Shuyang Town and is split by a clear river, which flows through the heart of the village and is lined by over 20 traditional Tulou.
+It is located in a valley just west of Shuyang Town and is split by a river, which flows through the heart of the village and is lined by over 20 traditional Tulou.
 These gigantic, fortress-like buildings are made of packed earth and resemble fortified villages.
 They come in a number of styles, from those of a square or rectangular shape to round and oval ones.
 They were initially built to protect inhabitants from bandits and wild animals but have seemingly failed to shield them from the curiosity of tourists!